w3f/PSPs/PSPs/psp-17.md

 A standard interface for Ink! tokens.

 This proposal aims to define the standard token in ink! smart contracts, in the same way of EIP-20 for Ethereum ecosystem (https://github.com/ethereum/EIPs/edit/master/EIPS/eip-20.md).

+## Importance
+Currently with no standard every contract will have a different signature.
+So no interoperability is possible.
+This porposal aims to resolve that by having one **trait**(interface) that shares the same **trait naming** between all implementations, as naming of trait affects the identifiers of functions in this trait.

 ## Implementation